cohesion/cohesion-framework/README.md

 All objects and libraries will have access to the `global` section.

 Each Service that you create will get a copy of the `application` section.
 The view and templating library will get the `view` section.
 The database class will use a copy of the `data_access.database`.
 And so on and so forth.

+### Configuration Options

+For a full list of the configuration options see the [Configuration wiki page](https://github.com/cohesion/cohesion-framework/wiki/Configuration#configuration-options)

 ### Environment Specific Configuration